twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 * **URL**: Data is stored in the `url` parameter of an `MSMessage`.
 Everything we need to restore the state of our message must be contained in the `url` string.
 * **Model**: This is our domain model, an enum we'll call `Pair` (referring to a question/answer pair) that contains `Translation` or `Correction` structs.
 All value types.
 * **ViewState**: Another enum that describes each possible state our view can be in.
 It can be converted directly from any Pair.
 * **View**: Our extension only has one `UIView` which is configured directly from a `ViewState` value.
-It communicates actions to its delegate.
+* **ViewAction**: The View communicates well specified actions to its delegate.
-* **MSMessageTemplateLayout**: This is basically another ViewState/ViewModel object provided by Apple and configured by us.
+* **MSMessageTemplateLayout**: This is basically another ViewState/ViewModel object provided by Messages.Framework and configured by us.

 Below is the entire transformation flow: